Rehab Select Blog

 stroke side effects

-When an area of the brain experiences a sudden reduction or loss of blood flow, the affected brain cells are deprived of oxygen, and within seconds begin to die.
+When an area of the brain experiences a sudden reduction or loss of blood flow, the affected brain cells are deprived of oxygen and, within seconds, begin to die.
 This process is known as a stroke.
-Strokes are both relatively common, and extremely serious - the Mayo Clinic categorizes them as a medical emergency, requiring urgent treatment.
+Strokes are both relatively common and extremely serious - the Mayo Clinic categorizes them as a medical emergency requiring urgent treatment.

-Every year, more than 795,000 Americans experience a stroke - meaning that someone in the U.S. suffers from a stroke every 40 seconds, according to the Internet Stroke Center.
+According to the CDC, “every year, more than 795,000 people in the United States have a stroke.
+About 610,000 of these are first or new strokes.
+About 185,000 strokes—nearly 1 in 4—are in people who have had a previous stroke.”
 People who have experienced a stroke are likely to suffer from secondary side effects after the stroke takes place; in fact, strokes are the leading cause of long-term serious disability in North America.
-In this article, we’ll look at how to know if you’re having a stroke, and what secondary side effects you may experience afterward.

 Download Our Free eBook for More Information About Understanding Stroke